What is a California Durable Power of Attorney?

 By law, a power of attorney (POA) ceases to be valid when the concerned individual is incapacitated.
 However, in most cases, this law nullifies the purpose of having a power of attorney in place, and for the same reason, the POA must be explicitly stated as “durable”.

-We recommend having a durable power of attorney for health care (aka an Advance Health Care Directive), a durable financial power of attorney, and a revocable living trust to ensure optimal management of your health as well as your assets.
+A durable power of attorney remains in effect even after you are mentally incapable of making your own healthcare or financial decision.
+We recommend having both a durable power of attorney for health care and a durable financial power of attorney to ensure optimal management of your health as well as your assets.
+If you are not sure what you need, try taking our estate planning quiz.

 Drafting a valid California Durable Power of Attorney Avoids ambiguity

 Life can turn on a dime and drastic changes can occur overnight in anyone’s life.
 If you have a California durable power of attorney in place, potential squabbles over your finances, as well as health care matters, can be resolved easily.
+All that you need is a reliable estate planning attorney to draft your durable POA document as part of your comprehensive estate plan.

-A California Durable Power of Attorney is Designed to Protect the Assets of the Principal.
+A California Durable Power of Attorney is Designed to Protect the Assets of the Principal

 When a patient is forced to move into nursing care for health reasons, the assets of the individual can be best protected through a durable power of attorney.
 Ignoring the need for a durable POA can result in your property being subjected to nursing home care payments.